rgjha/TensorCodes/README.md

 This repository contains a random collection of codes (some in progress!) written mostly in Python & a 3d version of TRG in Julia to study several observables in spin and gauge models using HOTRG/TNR/Triad algorithms.
 For index contractions, mostly NCON [introduced in https://arxiv.org/abs/1402.0939] is used since it is faster than "einsum" or "tensordot" in my tests.
-Recently, I came across "contract" as introduced in https://doi.org/10.21105/joss.00753.
+Recently, I came across "contract" as introduced in https://doi.org/10.21105/joss.00753 which I find is better.
 The different algorithms employed in these codes were introduced in the following papers:

 `HOTRG` in `https://arxiv.org/abs/1201.1144`